Sing for Joy!

 Housing

 Please try to arrange your own housing.
 We will ask local church members to open their homes if possible for families on a limited budget.
-Camping (tents/RV’s) is also available at the church.
+Camping (tents/RV’s) is also available at the Riverview Memorial School.
+Restrooms and running water will be available.

 Music

-Music files will be made available by March 3.
+Music files will be made available once you have registered.
 You will need to print them and make up a music binder.
 Use the links on the Music Resources page to listen to songs and sing along.
 Please learn the words before the workshop, and try to learn your part as much as possible.

 Females ages 13 and up should prepare the alto part, unless notified to do otherwise.
 (Females who are very uncomfortable with the alto part may prepare the soprano part.)
 Males who can sing down to a G (1½ octaves below middle C) should prepare the bass part; others may prepare the tenor part.
 Boys whose voices have not changed may choose to prepare the alto or soprano part.